 1The building of Solomon's Temple came after the people transitioned from being nomadic and tribal in nature to become a stable and established nation.
 The temple became the visible symbol for the nations around Israel and a declaration that they were the followers of God.
 What is often overlooked in the story is that in the Book of Chronicles, in another portion of the Bible, it says that King David did not design the temple Solomon built on his own.
 God helped in the design of the temple.
 That makes the temple something special.
 If the temple was special enough for God to design it, why did God allow it to be destroyed?
 Why have such a magnificent building, knowing that the Babylonians were going to bring it down?
 Why did God let it stand for 400 years considering how the people of Israel sinned, turned their backs on God, worshiping other gods and even brought in idols into the Holy Place portion of the temple?
 Israel fell into a state of corruption, and it was overwhelming.
 King Josiah, 300 plus years after the temple was complete, removed the idols and tried to restore Israel as it was in King David's days.
 The other leaders in Israel did not support King Josiah.
-When it came time to defend Israel from Egypt, the story implies that his people turned their back on him to die.
-Soon after Josiah was killed, the corruption in the temple and idol worshiping returned to a greater level and not long afterwards, the Temple was destroyed.
-Most of the people of Israel were captured and enslaved in Babylon for 70 years.
+When it came time to defend Israel from enslaved in Babylon for 70 years.
 If being a monument was not the purpose of the temple, did God have something else planned for us?